Glamorgan Yeomanry: 19th Century

 A serious outbreak of rioting (the Merthyr Rising) arose in June 1831.
 Starting in Aberdare on 1 June it spread to Merthyr next day, bringing all iron production to a standstill.
 The magistrates appealed for military assistance and on the morning of 3 June a detachment of the 93rd Highlanders arrived from Brecon at the Cyfarthfa Ironworks.
 A confrontation had followed outside the Castle Inn, where rioters tried to disarm the Highlanders, who opened fire, killing and wounding many in the crowd, while suffering several wounded themselves.
 Reinforced by the permanent staff and a few recruits of the RGLI rushed up in coaches from their training, the Highlanders withdrew to Pen y Darren House and formed a perimeter.
 The three divisions of the Glamorgan Yeomanry had been called out and ordered to proceed to Merthyr with all speed.
 On 4 June Capt Moggeridge of the Eastern Division with 40 troopers attempted to escort in the Hghlanders' ammunition waggons from Brecon but was confronted by rioters in the steep valley at Cefn-coed-y-cymmer.
 Having just reached Pen y Darren with the Central Division, Lt-Col Thomas Morgan ordered Maj Rickards with 100 troopers to rescue the convoy.
-Unable to deploy his men in the valley and under a barrage of stines and a few musket shots, Rickards was forced to withdraw, but Moggeridge had got the waggons through to Merthyr by a different route at the expense of one man wounded and one disarmed.
+Unable to deploy his men in the valley and under a barrage of stones and a few musket shots, Rickards was forced to withdraw, but Moggeridge had got the waggons through to Merthyr by a different route at the expense of one man wounded and one disarmed.
 A more serious setback occurred on the road from Hirwaun to Merthyr, where Maj Penrice with a half-troop of 36 men acting as the advance guard of the Western Division was ambushed by armed rioters.
 His men were disarmed and allowed to withdraw, warning the main bod of the Westen Division, which reached Merthyr by a longer route on 6 June.
 The mob had approached Pen y Darren but found it too well defended.
 Sunday 5 June passed quietly, but the rioters approached again on 6 June.
 Lieutenant-Col Morgan moved out and deployed to meet them at Dowlais Pond.
 The rioters having ignored the reading of the Riot Act and appeals to disperse, Lt-Col Richard Morgan of the RGLI, giving the words of command slowly and clearly, ordered the Highlanders and Militia to load, and the Yeomanry to draw sabres.
 At this the rioters gave way and were dispersed by the Yeomanry without further casualties.
 Regular cavalry arrived on 7 June as the ringleaders were hunted, and the Glamorgan Yeomanry returned home, the Swansea & Fairwood Troops being urgently required to deal with trouble among coal miners in the Clydach and Cwm Tawe valleys.
 The yeomanry were dismissed to their homes on 10 June.